Octoframes/jupyter_compare_view/README.md

 ## 0.0.5

 * Ship the javascript directly with the package, so no internet connection is required
-* use jinja2 to save HTML in seperate file
+* use jinja2 to save HTML in separate file
 * load stylesheet and javascript only once in the beginning, and not in every cell that contains the splitview widget.

 ## 0.0.4